Alfredo E. Evangelista: Educational Background

-Works and Contributions
+Works and contributions

-Evangelista came into contact with archaeology in 1951, when he was a student of Wilhelm Solheim, who taught Anthropology.
-Solheim asked for volunteers who were available that summer to accompany him out on the field to Batungan Mountain in Masbate, and Evangelista volunteered.
-Evangelista defined this episode as the moment when his passion for archaeology started.
-Solheim's wife even talked to the Director of the National Museum at that time, Dr. Quisumbing, asking if Evangelista could be nominated Laboratory Helper.
-During the Masbate undertaking, to which they returned to in 1953, they excavated the Makabog Burial-Jar Site together.
-Evangelista also assisted Solheim when they uncovered the Kalanay Cave site in 1951 and worked together for the entire excavation in 1951 and 1953.
+Evangelista came into contact with archaeology in 1951 when he was a student of Wilhelm Solheim, who taught anthropology.
+Evangelista joined Solheim's team when he asked for volunteers to accompany him to Batungan Mountain in Masbate, and he later defined this as the moment when his passion for archaeology began.
+Solheim's wife asked the Director of the National Museum, Dr. Quisumbing, if Evangelista could be made a Laboratory Helper.
+During the Masbate undertaking, to which they returned in 1953, they excavated the Makabog Burial-Jar Site.
+Evangelista also assisted Solheim when they uncovered the Kalanay Cave site in 1951, and they worked together for the entire excavation in 1951 and 1953.

-In 1955, Evangelista excavated a site in Arroceros Forest Park in Manila, however, no published reports are found.
+In 1955, Evangelista excavated a site in Arroceros Forest Park in Manila, although no published reports are found.
 In 1956, Evangelista and his fellow National Museum researcher, Robert Fox, undertook an archaeological excavation in Bato Caves, Sorsogon.
 During the excavation they found a burial jar and a stone tool assemblage.

 In 1957, Evangelista excavated Carrangla in the province of Nueva Ecija.
-The site was a probable Neolithic jar burial site, known to have lithic tools.
-However, no porcelain, stoneware or metal was found.
+The site was a probable Neolithic jar burial site, known to have lithic tools, but no porcelain, stoneware or metal was found.
 According to Solheim: "So far inland in northern Luzon has always been a puzzle."

 From August to September 1961, Evangelista attended the Tenth Pacific Science Congress in Honolulu, Hawaii.
-Then he attended a Philippine conference in late November, where he talked about the archaeology in the Philippine Islands, its growth, development, and also its current status and problems.
-In December, Evangelista represented the Philippines at the International Conference on Asian Archaeology in New Delhi, India where he also presented his work and findings in the Philippines demonstrating the trade relations with Indian, Chinese and Thai sources.
+He attended a Philippine conference in late November, where he talked about archaeology in the Philippine Islands, its growth, development, and also its current status and problems.
+In December, Evangelista represented the Philippines at the International Conference on Asian Archaeology in New Delhi, India, where he also presented his findings from the Philippines which indicated trading relations with Indian, Chinese and Thai sources.

-From July 1973 to August 1991 Wilhelm Solheim visited him in the directors office often and saw that he was very busy in running the museum without the official position, due to the official director disliking Evangelista and thus preventing him from getting promoted.
-Shortly after his retirement in 1991, he started teaching at the University of Santa Thomas.
+From July 1973 to August 1991, Wilhelm Solheim often visited him in the directors office and saw that he was running the museum without an official position.
+After his retirement in 1991, Evangelista taught at the University of Santa Thomas.